 My journey to this work

-My time in Cambodia, working with women's human rights defenders with UN Women, led me to Devi Leiper O’Malley, who later became my partner in crime as Co-Executive Director of FRIDA | The Young Feminist Fund - the only global fund dedicated to resourcing young feminist organising.
+Working with women's human rights defenders with UN Women in Cambodia, led me to Devi Leiper O’Malley, with whom I later became Co-Executive Director of FRIDA | The Young Feminist Fund - the only global fund dedicated to resourcing young feminist organising.
 During 2013-2019 we grew the organisation from 1 to 25 staff, budget from 250,000 to 4.5 million USD, and the grantee partner community from 15 - 150 grassroots young feminist led groups in 100+ countries.

 "Ruby is a joy to work with - smart, creative, collaborative, and with a deep and embodied commitment to social justice.
 Ruby excels at holding space for collective processes, bringing diverse perspectives together and finding common paths forward.
 She has a sharp strategic eye and navigates through complexity to bring clarity to any challenge.
 Ruby enriches complex, sticky projects with her unique blend of humour, humanity and creativity.
 We have collaborated with Ruby on many projects.
 From strategy development processes, to facilitation, research and more.
 And have always wondered 'how would we have done this without her?'.
 I cannot recommend Ruby enough."